 The entity that files the most lawsuits is often Midland Funding LLC.
 When you're working with MCM, they will help you to resolve your debts with creditors.

->

-> They buy debt for pennies on the dollar and then try to get consumers to pay them back at full price.
-It makes it sound simple, but midland has been known to use some dirty tactics in order to get their money from you.
+They buy debt for pennies on the dollar and then try to get consumers to pay them back at full price.
+It makes it sound simple, but Midland has been known to use some dirty tactics to get their money from you.

->

-> Midland Funding Structure
+Midland Funding Structure

 Midland Funding works for itself.
 That means they're not working on behalf of any particular credit card company or bank.

 They buy up huge bundles of debt, usually thousands of accounts at once, and then try to recover as much money as possible for themselves.